 - Stay on trails and roads while hiking-avoid animal trails which are narrow, uneven, unstable, and dangerous. - Cliff edges should be avoided at all times since they tend to be crumbly and unstable.
 Stay well back.
-Children should be supervised. - Hikers should never hike alone-use the buddy system.
+Rock throwing from cliffs is not permitted as it can be dangerous for kayakers below. - Hikers should avoid hiking alone-use the buddy system.
 This allows someone to go for help if you encounter trouble. - Carry plenty of water and drink it.
 One quart for short walks, more for longer hikes. - Be aware of poison oak, "jumping" cholla cactus, ticks, and scorpions.
 Poison oak can be identified by its clusters of three shiny leaflets.
 Some ticks carry disease; check your clothing and exposed skin after hiking. - In order to help prevent wildfires, do not smoke on trails or in brush areas.
 Smoking is allowed only on beaches.

 - No hiking is allowed beyond the national park boundary onto The Nature Conservancy property.
-The boundary marked by a fenceline between Prisoners Harbor and Valley Anchorage. - When departing from the islands, visitors are responsible for meeting the boat concessionaire on time.
-Be aware of departure time by asking the ranger or concessionaire employees. - Pack out what you pack in, including your trash.
-There are no trash cans on the island so please take your garbarge with you. - Do not directly or indirectly feed the wildlife.
+The boundary is marked by a fenceline between Prisoners Harbor and Valley Anchorage. - When departing from the islands, visitors are responsible for meeting the boat concessioner on time.
+Be aware of departure time by looking at your boarding pass or asking the ranger or concessioner employees. - Pack out what you pack in, including your trash.
+There are no trash cans on the island so please take your garbage with you. - Do not directly or indirectly feed the wildlife.
 Secure your trash and food at all times.
 Use the storage boxes provided at the picnic tables or behind the kiosk in the orientation area.
 Gulls, ravens, skunks, mice and especially foxes have all gotten into visitors' food.
-Unfortunatley, foxes in the Scorpion area have become habituated to human food.
+Unfortunately, foxes in the Scorpion area have become habituated to human food.
 Failure to store your food and trash properly or intentionally feeding wildlife will result in a citation and fine.